System Design Space

 Trade-off framing

-Make trade-offs explicit for cryptographic mechanisms, key management, and TLS for channel protection: UX friction, latency overhead, operational cost, and compliance constraints.
+Make trade-offs explicit for encryption, key management, and TLS for channel protection: UX friction, latency overhead, operational cost, and compliance constraints.

 RFC